 It’s now been 20 years since Canadian supergroup/musical collective The New Pornographers first came together, merging a wide range of talent and unique musical identities to craft an expansive power pop informed indie rock sound of their own, which, since their debut album Mass Romantic in 2000, has led to seven critically-beloved and hugely memorable releases.
 Earlier this year, the band unveiled their latest, Whiteout Conditions, which, despite the noticeable absence of key member Dan Bejar, is just as inspired, hook-laden, and essential as ever.
 Though largely helmed by Carl Newman (who performs solo as A.C.
 Newman), The New Pornos are the sum of their diverse parts: cartoonist/filmmaker Blaine Thurier, Dan Bejar (Destroyer), drummer Joe Seiders, John Collins (The Evaporators), Kathryn Calder (Immaculate Machine), Neko Case, and Todd Fancey.
 Though not initially a “supergroup,” the collective’s members have always been prominent in the Canadian indie scene, and have, over the last two decades, achieved just a much admirable individual success as with The New Pornos.
-Following Mass Romantic, the band’s sophomore effort, Electric Version, further broadened their appeal, and by 2005’s Twin Cinema, they were critical darlings and staples of the increasingly-buzzy blog world.
+Following Mass Romantic, the band’s sophomore effort, but if you’re into porn and adult toys you know that you can even get sex robots that use AI, so these offer an incredible experience.
 With their latest LP, the group’s first on their own Collected Works Records after many years with Matador, they continue to explore poppy, hook-laden, electro-laced, and personal songwriting, toning down a bit of the energy from 2014’s Brill Bruisers, while continuing to incorporate a wide swath of contemporary influences.
 Though Bejar’s absence is felt, the door is open for a return in the future (he simply had other commitments), and it’s interesting to hear the dynamic of Newman’s songwriting in one complete work.
 An acclaimed and star-studded live force, a chance to see The New Pornographers in a space as intimate as Exit/In is an opportunity you don’t want to miss out on.

 While the music community at large was first introduced to Natalie Prass in 2015, thanks to her breathtaking, critically beloved eponymous debut, we’ve regarded her as one of Nashville’s best-kept secrets for many years now.
 Born in Cleveland and briefly a resident of Los Angeles, Prass’s family settled in Virginia Beach, VA where she was raised, cutting her teeth in the local music scene before heading off for a year at Berklee College of Music, then, finally, transferring to Tennessee to finish out college at MTSU.
 Prass would remain in the Nashville area for nearly a decade, where early, full-band shows as a solo artist eventually turned into a more experimental, loop-based, one woman project for a stint.
 While working on her debut with childhood friend and Spacebomb Records head honcho Matthew E. White in Richmond, VA, Prass found time to tour with Nashville acts like Wild Cub, and collaborated on tracks with local favorites like Cherub and Chancellor Warhol.
 Though her LP was actually finished in 2013, it was delayed due to White’s unexpected solo success, among other logistics, and, in the interim, Natalie landed a gig touring as part of Jenny Lewis’s backing band for her successful Voyager run.
 This would serendipitously bring Prass to the attention of Ryan Adams, who, perfectly-timed with the long-awaited release of her LP, took her on the road as support both abroad and in the U.S., helping boost her presence at the same time the press and public at large fell in love with her timeless, hypnotic, indie pop sound.
 Prass’s unparalleled, power voice, penchant for personal and intimate songwriting, retro charm, and clear love for classic singer-songwriters makes her one of the most unique artists to emerge in recent years, and we couldn’t be happier to see her recent fame, a “new” artist to most, but one we’ve been enchanted by for years.
 She’s a resident of Richmond these days, so we’re especially excited to welcome Natalie back to her former home.